What is chlamydia?

 Most men have symptoms, although some do not.
 Symptoms include:

 - Clear or white discharge (fluid) from the penis

 - Pain and swelling around the testicles

 What causes chlamydia?

-can be spread during sex or through contact with the genitals or anus.
+The bacteria C. trachomatis causes infections.
+The infection is spread during sex or through intimate contact with the genitals or anus.

 How can I know if I have chlamydia?